Last updated on February 13, 2023

 A 1/4 deathtouch creature is blocked by two vanilla 3/3s.
 Since the deathtouch creature assigns only one damage, its controller has to essentially choose which creature it kills.
 The first creature it deals damage to is the only creature it deals damage to, so only one of the blockers will die.

-How Does it Work if a Creature Has Deathtouch and Trample?
+How Does It Work If a Creature Has Deathtouch and Trample?

 So if a 5/5 attacking trample creature also has deathtouch and is blocked by a 3/3, the 5/5 assigns only one damage to the 3/3 since it’s the least amount of damage needed to kill it, and the other four excess damage is dealt to the defending player.
 If the 5/5 didn’t have deathtouch, then only two excess damage would be dealt to the defending player.